Results

 4th Result

-The 4th result aims at communicating the FERTILE results and mainly the FERTILE design methodology to pre-service teachers, in-service teachers, and academic tutors.
-This result addresses the needs of educators to go beyond classroom-based learning and face-to-face interaction by practicing ER simulators and remote collaboration in a blended context toward digital transformation,
+The 4th result aimed at communicating the FERTILE results to pre-service teachers, in-service teachers, and academic tutors.
+This result addressed educators’ needs to go beyond classroom-based learning and face-to-face interaction by practising ER simulators and remote collaboration in a blended context toward digital transformation,

-To this end, pilot studies for about 70 educators and multiplier events for about 200 educators are organized.
-The duration of these events is 20 hours and the mode of delivery is blended involving f2f, synchronous and asynchronous sessions as follows:
+To this end, pilot studies for about 70 educators and training events for about 250 educators were organized.
+The duration of these events was about 20 hours, and the mode of delivery was blended involving f2f, synchronous and asynchronous sessions.